Wall St rises on disappointing GDP growth, Marley Spoon serves mixed plate results, Why Flight Centre is a hold: ASX poised to edge higher

 The Australian sharemarket is poised to open higher with the SPI futures pointing to a 0.1 per cent gain.

-Global stocks rallied as the earnings season continued with positive economic data in Europe though mixed numbers in the U.S. Asian markets continued their climb after the recent panic selling.U.S economy grows 6.5% for 2Q, jobless claims fell as businesses struggle to find staff
+Global stocks rallied as the earnings season continued amid positive economic data in Europe though mixed numbers in the U.S. Asian markets climbed after their recent panic selling.U.S economy grows 6.5% for 2Q, jobless claims fell as businesses struggle to find staff

-Despite its growth, lingering concerns around the delta variant and any moves from the government to enforce restrictions could minimize or stop business activity, sending consumers and employees back home, which will have an impact on the economic recovery.
-If this was to occur, we might see Americans filing for unemployment benefits.
+Despite its growth, lingering concerns around the delta variant and any moves from the government to enforce restrictions could minimize or stop business activity, sending consumers and employees back home impacting on the economic recovery.
+If this was to occur, we might see Americans filing for unemployment benefits along with a dent to the pace of the economic recovery.

 Jobless claims fell 24,000 to 400,000 last week amid the growing economy though businesses are struggling to find workers as per the jobs report last month, enticing new recruits with higher wages.Biden set to push federal workers to get jabs